-Focusing again on Rule 26(a)(1), we see from Table 2 (next page) that six of the fourteen largest districts have implemented this subsection of the rule.
+Focusing again on Rule 26(a)(1), we see from Table 2 (below) that six of the fourteen largest districts have implemented this subsection of the rule.
 Two additional courts require initial disclosure by local rule or the CJRA plan.

-Another four have declined to adopt initial disclosure requirements but authorize individual judges to order it in specific cases, while two have declined altogether to implement any initial disclosure requirements.
+Another five-one more than last year-have declined to adopt initial disclosure requirements but authorize individual judges to order it in specific cases, while one-one less than last year-has declined altogether to implement any initial disclosure requirements.